 Yet another extension of the familiar source material and unapologetic connective tissue to accompany Muschietti’s glossy (if not ground-breaking) two-part feature film reboot of ‘IT’, it all feels ambitious but stretched and more than occasionally contradictory.
 Like Noah Hawley’s recent Alien: Earth, there’s a feeling that everyone’s glad to be allowed access to a legendary toy-box and rubbing their hands together on the possibilities, but that they can’t quite work out how to smash things together to produce anything beyond the sheer noise of that collision….

 There’s several disparate threads here: a 1960s take on the Losers Club from the novels, the mystery of what lies near the local military base, the dangers of the evil force infecting the hearts and minds of Derry locals and the general feeling of still-evolving race-relations.
-Each element deserves their own space to breathe but all too often feel like they are competing for prominence, even when they threaten to interconnect and cross.
+Each element deserves their own space to breathe but even though the tapestry weaves together well by season’s end, it sometimes feel like they are competing for prominence.

 The experiences of a black soldier in the army and the reaction within the local community is interesting territory and is reminiscent of how HBO‘s Watchmen also infused history and the shifting moral and social landscape into its more fantastical narrative.

-Initially, Welcome to Derry feels confident and full of bravado – its smart title sequence underlies the idea of something rotten under the surface… yet what comes after the titles fade feels far less than ground-breaking than it wants to be.
-We’ve been here before.
+Initially, Welcome to Derry felt confident and full of bravado – its smart title sequence underlies the idea of something rotten under the bland surface… We’ve been here before.
 Literally.
 This isn’t the first time that televisual creators have tried to flex the boundaries of King’s world. hulu brought us two seasons of Castle Rock which sought to bring in many narrative threads to a drama set in the infamous titular town, yet despite ambition and an impressive cast (including the likes of André Holland, Melanie Lynskey, Jane Levy, Sissy Spacek and, ironically a pre-Pennywise Bill Skarsgård) it never quite took hold as one might have expected.
 Welcome to Derry is to Castle Rock, what Torchwood was to Doctor Who and what Sinners was to The Vampire Diaries: a genre embracing the core basics but then going wild on crack.

 It’s true that Pennywise, the Deadlights and the entire IT mythology exist on the power of weaponising primal fears to the extent that characters and the audience can never be sure what’s actually happening and what’s merely being conjured up to power-up the batteries of dread.
 One of the earliest scenes in the first episode features a haunted car and a sequence that can only be described as the birthing sequence from Hell.
 Little is left to the imagination.
 Yes, those unearthly visions are meant to be uncomfortable and make you uneasy, but this in particular also feels like a bloodiest, most graphic moment in there for pure shock value, something specifically designed to get the critics chirping and the water-cooler bubbling as if the river Styx itself had decided to boil.
 To that extent it obviously works, but in doing so it somewhat overplays its hand, adding very little to what could have arguably been done with more suspense and inference rather than in-‘yer-face, on-the-nose embryonic evil goo.
-King’s strengths were in producing dark magic from the daylight of the mundane, but in going in so heavily on nightmare visions and making them the show’s punctuation (A Nightmare on Elm Street being another touchstone), Derry… sometimes misunderstands the cause and effect.
-Instead of audiences reveling in the tension and the relief when the wave breaks, it’s more a case of rubbing their faces in the tsunami of an ‘e wwww’ factor… and that can be a law of diminishing returns.
+King’s strengths were in producing dark magic from the daylight of the mundane, but in going in so heavily on nightmare visions at the start and making them the show’s punctuation (A Nightmare on Elm Street being another touchstone), Derry… initially risks misunderstanding the cause and effect.
+Instead of audiences reveling in the tension and the relief when the wave breaks, it’s more a case of rubbing their faces in the tsunami of an ‘ewwww‘ factor… and that can be a law of diminishing returns.
+Again, thankfully the show works out that kink as we progress.

-For something that’s a period piece being made by those fully-invested in King-lore (Shawshank Prison gets a nod and the character of Dick Hallorann, originally played by Scatman Crothers in Kubrick’s version of The Shining, turns up here played by Chris Chalk) there’s also some surprising lapses.
-For every nod, wink and easter egg to the King faithful, there’s a discrepancy or fault-line.
+For something that’s a period piece being made by those fully-invested in King-lore (Shawshank Prison gets a nod and the character of Dick Hallorann, originally played by Scatman Crothers in Kubrick’s version of The Shining, turns up here played by Chris Chalk – who handles the weight skillfully) there’s also some surprising lapses.
+There’s nods, winks and easter eggs for the King faithful, though some discrepancies or fault-lines.
 A key-part of the opener sees a film screening gone askew (imagine Doctor Who’s LUX done on a bigger budget and designed for a far older audience), with the missing Matty emerging from the screen that’s otherwise The Music Man… only that film wasn’t out for a full three months after the very-specific April 1962 setting.
 How much such details bother you will vary, but one cannot expect to be praised for the minutiae but be given a pass on prominent factors as well.

-Given it is a period-piece, yet another extension of the familiar source material and unapologetic connective tissue to accompany Muschietti’s glossy (if not ground-breaking) two-part feature film reboot of ‘IT’, it all feels ambitious but stretched and more than occasionally contradictory.
-Like Noah Hawley’s recent Alien: Earth, there’s a feeling that everyone’s glad to be allowed access to a legendary toy-box and rubbing their hands together on the possibilities, but that they can’t quite work out how to smash things together to produce anything beyond the sheer noise of that collision.
-One wonders what another King-favourite, the often more restrained Mike Flanagan (The Haunting of Hill House, The Haunting of Bly Manor, Midnight Mass and currently working on a tv series of King’s Carrie) might have brought to the project, though even he went a little wild with The Fall of the House of Usher).
+Given it is a period-piece, yet another extension of the familiar source material and unapologetic connective tissue to accompany Muschietti’s glossy (if not ground-breaking) two-part feature film reboot of ‘IT‘, it all feels ambitious but stretched.
+Like Noah Hawley’s recent Alien: Earth, there’s a feeling that everyone’s glad to be allowed access to a legendary toy-box and rubbing their hands together on the possibilities, but early episodes sometimes feel like smashing things together to produce noise.
+That gets better as the direction settles in and you begin to see how various pieces legitimately fit together.
+Muschietti’s mission statement is ultimately not just self-service to his own movies but to flesh out and explore the smaller, less detailed corners of the original novel.

 New episodes of Welcome to Derry are released on HBO Max every Sunday…